sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 ##### 5. Use shader to make our background:

-Doing the game-play for this game is kinda boring and not very specific about Kha so we will skip that for now and try out something cooler, shader.
+Writing the game-play for this game is not very fun and specific about Kha so we will skip that for now and try out something cooler, shader.

 In our khafile.js, we add `project.addShaders('Sources/Shaders/**');`: